yuramol/softbee.io/content/settings/home.md

   title: Programming honey
 homeHero:
   text: |-
-    Some text
-    with linebreaks
-    and so
+    You have finally found them — a skilled team who mastered their craft to absolute proficiency
-  title: Your partners in new products creating
+  title: Your partners in the creation of new products
 gapNurse:
   text: >-
     GapNurse, facilities know they’re covered during critical moments and